yrm2017/yrm2017.github.io/registration.md

 Payment information will be provided in your acceptance email (see above).

 Note that payments will have to be made **via bank transfer**.
-If you need an official invoice from ICIQ, please provide your full address in the registration form.
+If you need an official invoice from ICIQ, please provide your full address and passport number in the registration form.

 <!--
 Payments are to be made via **bank transfer** to